Stressed Eric: Broadcast and production

 The show was first broadcast on BBC2 in April 1998 and ran for two series.
+While BBC Worldwide was heavily involved in the production, international sales for the series were handled by ITEL.

-Stressed Eric was bought and briefly aired by NBC and adapted for American audiences with the lead character's voice redubbed and re-worked as an American expatriate with several original lines changed for cultural purposes, a new opening sequence that reflects the changed storyline and cutting scenes for time constraints.
+ITEL pre-sold North American rights to the series to NBC in July 1998.
+These airings were adapted for American audiences with the lead character's voice redubbed and re-worked as an American expatriate with several original lines changed for cultural purposes, a new opening sequence that reflects the changed storyline and some scenes cut for time constraints.
+Only three episodes were aired by NBC until the show was pulled from the network following low ratings.

 Stressed Eric continued when Hibbert Ralph produced the second series.
 The second series was animated by Varga Studio instead.
+In Canada, it aired on kids Canadian channel YTV (during the adult oriented "Limbo" block) with the US dub.
+It also aired reruns on BBC Choice until 2003.

 Reception

-Stressed Eric was met with mostly negative reviews from critics and audiences; both the Britain version and the U.S. version.
-The show's criticism's not only come from Hank Azaria's performance in the American version for being out of place and off-synch, it also came from the overall concept of the title character constantly getting tortured for no reason.
-The show was criticized for its writing, characters, humor, and voice acting.

 In a positive view, Variety noted that the lead character "is so unfathomably pathetic that he makes Homer Simpson look like Bill Gates" and was critical of the decision to redub the series in American English for the first series, but stated that the series was otherwise "wry and smart".

 Charles Solomon of the Los Angeles Times said that the series "seems to be trying to out-do South Park for sheer tastelessness in an animated series" and that Azaria "may be able to make Eric likable, but it's going to be an uphill battle" since "the characters on Stressed Eric [...] come across as alienated, crass and nasty".

 Tom Shales of The Washington Post expressed his surprise at the fact that the cartoon originally ran on the BBC—a broadcaster he felt "a history of great TV"—since "the British cartoon seems mainly an imitation of American cartoon hits like Fox's The Simpsons and King of the Hill, instead of the kind of thing the British do best".
 He also had a low opinion of the title character, calling him "an imbecilic stumblebum who appears to deserve the bad things that happen to him" and negatively comparing him to Homer Simpson.

 Alan Pergament of the Buffalo News gave the programme a two-star rating.
 He hoped that "Azaria's narration will be a little slower than that of the British voice performer" but remarked that "Eric is such a bumbler and his life is so stressful that it isn't much fun to watch".
 He also thought the comparison to South Park in the series' promos was foolish, noted that it ran against another Americanized version of a British series—Whose Line Is It Anyway?—and remarked that "as good as it is to get some original programming in the summer, Stressed Eric is so routine that it's difficult to understand why it has won awards across the ocean."